Where does the term ‘marathon’ come from?

 Every year, marathons are run all over the world but where does the word ‘marathon’ actually come from?
 The most common theory is from Ancient Greece.
 Marathon is a town in Greece where in 490BC a battle raged between the Athenians and the Persians.
 Heavily outnumbered, a Greek named Pheidippides ran 42km (26mi) to seek the help of the Spartans.

 As Greek culture spread across the world, the remarkable feat of ‘the marathon’ was retold.
-In 1896, French philologist Michel Breal suggested the idea to Pierre de Coubertin of the IOC (International Olympic Committee) and the first modern olympic games held a race that recounted the exact route Pheidippides ran.
+In 1896, French philologist Michel Breal suggested the idea to Pierre de Coubertin of the IOC (International Olympic Committee) and the first modern Olympic games held a race that recounted the exact route Pheidippides ran.
 It has been a regular fixture of Olympics and cities worldwide since.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine,